-7. Duri ing your most recent term as a judge, have you: a) had a tax lien filed or other collection procedure instituted against you by federal, state, or local authorities?
-Yes No b) been involved in a non-judicial capacity in any legal proceeding whether as a party or otherwise?
-Yes No c) engaged in the practice of law (other than as a judge)?
-Yes VNo d) held office in any political party?
-Yes Vo e) held any other local, state or federal office?
-Yes No f) . had any complaints, charges or grievances filed against you with the Alaska Commission on Judicial Conduct, the Alaska Bar Association, the Alaska Court System, or any other agency that resulted in public proceedings or sanctions?
-Yes No 8. our answer to any of the questions above is "yes," please give full details, including s, facts, case numbers, and outcomes. se provide any other information which you believe would assist the Council in lucting its evaluations and in preparing its recommendations for the 2024 retention 9. tions.
+- 7. During your most recent term as a judge, have you: - a) had a tax lien filed or other collection procedure instituted against you by federal, state, or local authorities?
+Yes V No - b) been involved in a non-judicial capacity in any legal proceeding whether as a party or otherwise?
+Yes No - c) engaged in the practice of law (other than as a judge)?
+Yes VNO d) held office in any political party?
+Yes 🖌 No

+- e) held any other local, state or federal office?
+Yes Vo - f) had any complaints, charges or grievances filed against you with the Alaska Commission on Judicial Conduct, the Alaska Bar Association, the Alaska Court System, or any other agency that resulted in public proceedings or sanctions?
+Yes V No - 8.
+If your answer to any of the questions above is "yes," please give full details, including dates, facts, case numbers, and outcomes.